 It describes vessels anchored in the Sound & Jenny Cliff bay at around the same time.

-The account by the RAAF is great and mentions a burning barrage balloon attached to the center of the Breakwater, as shown in this painting.
+The account by the RAAF is more detailed and mentions a burning barrage balloon attached to the centre of the Breakwater, as shown in this painting.

 HMS Wolverine was outside the western entrance in front of the other two warships when the attack started.

 I checked out the dazzle camouflage scheme used at that time by the Royal Navy at that time in that theater so we know that is ‘spot on’.